budisdjung/mini-project-HTML/README.md

 # mini-project-HTML
-This is a mini prject for assignment from dibimbing.id
+This is a mini project for assignment from dibimbing.id